DanyLan/Terraform-Wordpress-MySQL/readme.md

 # MySQL access

-From
+From the following command

     kubectl get svc
     NAME              TYPE        CLUSTER-IP    EXTERNAL-IP   PORT(S)          AGE
     wordpress-mysql   NodePort    10.0.6.233    <none>        3306:32567/TCP   23m

-At this present point, the mysqp pod can be accessed two ways, either through cluster IP or nodeport.
-A third way will also be showedcase below
+we can see that the mysql pod can be accessed two ways, either through cluster IP or nodeport.
+A third way will also be showecased [through loadbalancer] below

 # Through cluster IP [pod to pod]